Date of Award

 Scholarly Commons Citation

 Naslin, Mathieu, "Design, Implementation and Validation of an Attitude Determination Subsystem for Nanosatellites" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 156.